 Manufacturers started to offer smartphone camera adapters to their clients as soon as they purchase a spotting scope.
 Sure, it’s not top-notch photography, but it is a very affordable way of enjoying a lot of hobbies.

 Nowadays, smartphone cameras can be very accurate, both in terms of image quality and color accuracy.
 High-end models like the Samsung Galaxy S8 or iPhone 8 deliver superb, amateur-grade photos and videos.
 There’s no need to invest in something as expensive as a camera if there’s a good phone “lying around”.
 Moreover, it’s the perfect choice for the lightest possible travel kit.

 The cool thing about using a phone adapter is that the user can observe, with two eyes, objects displayed in a monocular scope.
 This will allow the user’s eyes to rest, being able to capture and witness all of the events Mother Nature has to offer.

 The bottom line is that spotting scopes make a whole new world accessible to people on a budget.
 Someone could buy a luxury car with the money it takes to invest in a powerful telephoto lens (a powerful camera lens).
 Birding, astrophotography, and landscape photography; they all changed with the introduction of digiscoping.
-Definitely, the answer to “Can I mount a spotting scope to my camera?” is “Yes, whether it is a digital camera or a smartphone camera.”
+Definitely, the answer to “Can I mount a spotting scope to my camera?” is a resounding yes.

 There are, however, significant drawbacks to digiscoping, which have been covered above.
 Thus, rookies should give very much attention to the type of camera they’re using and the accessories required for mounting the camera.
 Ultimately, the biggest problem is that there will always be a sacrifice.